Skip to main content

 Halfway lost and halfway found friends, when will the barrier of social media end ?

-I want to gather courage to tell those that I've been close with before and now drifted apart from just what they mean to me.
+I want to gather courage to tell those that I have been close with before and now drifted apart from just what they mean to me.
 We may have slowly walked off to live our separate lives, maybe there was a teenage fall out, or maybe our puzzle pieces were never really fit to be, but I want you to know- that you are dear to me.

-I want to (without being seen as a nutter) contact that "one class 2 years ago, now only on facebook", or "we where never that close back then but it seems like we have lot in common now- friend" and ask them out on a friendly date.
-I no longer want to swarm around in a world of social media only hang outs, I will not sit around and wait until time has run out.
+I want to (without being seen as a nutter) contact that "one class 2 years ago, now only on facebook", or "we where never that close back then, but it seems like we have lot in common now- friend" and ask them out on a friendly date.
+I no longer want to swarm around in a world of "social media only" hang outs, I will not sit around and wait until time has run out.

 You are more than just friend number 798 on my account or a name that pops up on my feed.